Australian Self-Managed Super Funds

 In terms of allowable deductions, note that New Zealand tax rules do not permit depreciation claims on buildings.
 Further, there can be restrictions on the amount of interest able to be claimed by non-resident investors.
 These are known as the "thin capitalisation rules".
 If they apply they can limit interest deductions to the equivalent of interest that would be payable on 60% gearing.

 There is no blanket capital gains tax in New Zealand, which broadly speaking means that if a property is bought with the intention of retaining it long term as a rental property, it gives rise to a non-taxable gain on sale.
 However, there are relatively complex rules that can see gains taxable in certain circumstances (for example where there is development or subdivision of the property).

 If a profit is produced, tax is payable.
 How that profit is taxed then depends of the character of the investing entity.
-From an Australian perspective an SMSF is regarded as a Trust and it may also be regarded as a Trust in New Zealand, which means that the tax rate is 33% or potentially lower if income is allocated to an individual beneficiary.
-However, depending on the drafting of the Trust Deed it may be that the SMSF is regarded as a Unit Trust for New Zealand tax purposes, which then means it is taxed as a corporate entity in New Zealand.
+From an Australian perspective, an SMSF is regarded as a trust and it may also be regarded as a trust in New Zealand.
+This means that the tax rate is 33% or potentially lower if income is allocated to an individual beneficiary.
+However, depending on the drafting of the trust deed it may be that the SMSF is regarded as a unit trust for New Zealand tax purposes, which then means it is taxed as a corporate entity in New Zealand.
 The company tax rate in New Zealand is 28%.
-Whilst this headline rate is obviously lower than the Trust rate there can be additional tax issues when trading through what is deemed to be a company structure.
+Whilst this headline rate is obviously lower than the trust rate, there can be additional tax issues when trading through what is deemed to be a company structure.

 At GRA we are well versed in advising offshore clients on the New Zealand issues that they need to be aware of and assisting them to comply with their annual tax obligations.
 Contact us to discuss how we can help you today.